-While we might like to think our networks are perfectly maintained and documented, the reality is sometimes we lose track.
+While we might like to think our IT networks are perfectly maintained and documented, the reality is sometimes we lose track.
 In some cases, your network can grow so quickly you may have trouble keeping up.
-The solution to this issue is using a network discovery tool to ensure your network structure is always documented.
+The solution to this issue is using a network discovery and monitoring tool to ensure your network structure is always documented.
 This becomes increasingly important if you use combinations of virtual networks, cloud servers, and both wired and wireless networks, as the hybrid network topology can become seriously complex.

 To understand this problem a little more, I’ll explain what network discovery is and why it matters, and then I’ll go through the best network discovery tools currently on the market capable of helping you keep track of your network devices.
-I also review my favorite discovery solution on the market today— SolarWinds® Network Performance Monitor, and explain why its capability to automatically discover and map your network, showing you network connections and topology with the easy-to-read NetPath™ tool, sets this network discovery tool apart from the rest.
+I also review my favorite discovery solution on the market today— SolarWinds® Network Performance Monitor, and explain why its capability to automatically discover and map your network, showing you network connections and topology sets this network discovery tool apart from the rest.

 What Is Network Discovery?